 IEEE Std 802.1Qch-2017 specifies use of synchronized time in bridges and routers to provide a cycle-per-hop bound for latency.
 The bounded latency is higher than scheduled traffic, but the standard is simple to configure and use.

-Relationship to IETF DETNET and RTCWEB
+Relationship to IETF DETNET

-DETNET works over a routed network.

-RTCWEB is focused on video and audio mostly, but supports it over the Internet.

-What is the opportunity for wireless standards to leverage?

 The work of the IETF DETNET working group targets the same network “quality of service” (QoS) properties as TSN, namely bounded, deterministic worst-case latency that enables certain classes of applications.
 However, the IETF work will apply these properties to network operation at layer 3, which is the traditional purview of the IETF.
 The key goal of the IETF DETNET work is to utilize the common themes of congestion control and traffic scheduling to offer bounded latency to applications with these requirements.
+As a layer 3 protocol, DETNET works over a routed network.

 Wired vs. Wireless

-In addition to the common obstacles to bounded latency faced by wired networks (congestion control, resource reservation), wireless networks have additional problems not faced by wired topologies, including:
+In addition to the common obstacles to bounded latency faced by wired networks (congestion control, resource reservation), wireless networks have additional challenges managing latency that are not faced by wired topologies, including:

 RF interference: even if the issues of congestion control and resource reservation are solved, local RF interference can cause packets to be lost and/or require packets to be re-transmitted, causing increased latency.